 If the whiplash is severe, it can extend beyond damage to the soft tissues, and cause injury to the vertebra and disc in your neck.
 These types of spinal injuries can permanently alter your ability to do any number of activities and leave you with chronic issues that require ongoing medical treatment.

+Not always.
+In fact, it’s common to miss the symptoms of whiplash at first.
 A common occurrence in car crashes is an immediate adrenaline surge that can mask the pain from even severe injuries.

 Most paramedics and other emergency personnel can tell you stories of arriving at an accident to find someone claiming to be okay, or perhaps even walking around, unaware of a serious or even life-threatening injury.
 If you are involved in any type of accident, it is always a good idea to have a comprehensive medical examination done as soon as possible after the accident.

 Whiplash is not easily detected on imaging, and the insidious nature of the injury means that it can take hours, or sometimes even days, to notice the first symptoms.
 When you do, please seek immediate medical attention and always let the provider know you were involved in an accident.

 What Are the Signs and Symptoms of Whiplash?

 If you, or someone you know, has been involved in an Oklahoma car accident, it is crucial to know the signs and symptoms.